james-minton/jminton/content/post/the-mysterious-allure-of-the-baroque-and-baffling-internet-scam/index.md

 ---
-title: The Mysterious Allure of Baroque and Baffling Internet Scams
+title: The Mysterious Allure of Baroque & Baffling Internet Scams
 description: With all due sympathies for those on the receiving end, I do get a ton of enjoyment from learning about bizarre internet scams (a niche but growing true crime subgenre).
 The best hook is when some sort of foul play is